Lace frontals are the recent rave. This is because of their versatility and the flawless way it looks like it's growing

-One of the biggest perks of wearing a lace frontal hairpiece is the versatility it offers, which allows you to personally style your wigs or extensions however you want, from ponytails to centre or side parts.
+One of the biggest perks of wearing a lace frontal hairpiece is the versatility it offers, which allows you to personally style your wigs or extensions however you want, from ponytails to middle or side parts.
 Lace frontals give you a natural hairline, so you have the freedom to style your hair as desired.
 It's almost like styling your own natural hair!

 Here are some of the styles you can achieve with a lace frontal wig:

 3. Lace frontals allow your hair to breathe

 We all know the normal routine of having to wear our wigs or sewn-in extensions and experiencing huge discomfort from them during unbearably hot weather.
 Lace frontals are comfortable to wear on the head and allow a constant flow of air to your scalp and hair.

 The Cons Of Wearing Lace Frontals

 Sew-in lace frontal wigs are usually installed using glue or lace tape.
 They last between 2 to 4 weeks without needing a retouch.
 The longer period of time your lace frontals have to stay installed can make it irritate your skin and severely damage your hairline or break off your edges.

 2. Lace frontals can require a lot of work